The Boarding School Experience: Worth Every Single Dollar

 Day school is far more popular than boarding school.
 Costs are a factor, as is familiarity.
 Most of us attended either a private or public day school.
 And while experiences may differ between the two, one thing remains the same: Children come home every day.

 Which is great, right?
 You love them and want them close to you.
 It gives them a sense of comfort and belonging.
 You’re able to interact with them and experience the joys of parenthood.

 As our esteemed philosopher said, education is the kindling of a flame.
 It doesn’t end when the bell rings.

-In most modern households both parents are working.
+In many modern households, both parents are working.
 Some have two jobs each.
-The ever increasing single parent household scenario means that the parent is even busier than usual.
+Plus, the ever increasing single parent household scenario means that the parent is even busier than usual.

 As a result, convenience is necessary.